shunaidalimangi-glitch/ICT-Portfolio/README.md

-# ICT-Portfolio
-My ICT Assignment Portfolio – Spring 2026
+# My ICT Portfolio
+Name: Your Name
+Program: BS (Your Program)
+Semester: 1
+This repository is created for my ICT assignment.